tj-tusharjain/azure-compute-docs/articles/virtual-machines/extensions/vmaccess-windows.md

   -ProtectedSettings (Get-Content -Path "update_admin_password.json" -Raw | ConvertFrom-Json)
 ```

-## Azure PowerShell Deployment for Windows
+## Azure PowerShell deployment for Windows

 Azure PowerShell can be used to deploy the VMAccess Extension to an existing Windows virtual machine or virtual machine scale set.
 You can deploy the extension to a VM by running: